nafizjiwa/REACT-Router/README.md

 #### First, Understanding URL's
-- The URL is a request for resource and </br>
+- URL is a request for resources </br>
-- Each URL component specifies which resource is desired.
+- URL components specify the resource is desired.

-#### URL Components
+#### THE URL COMPONENTS
-1. The scheme (eg. HTTP, HTTPS, mailto, etc), what protocol used to get resource.
+1. The scheme (eg. HTTP, HTTPS, mailto, etc), the rotocol used to get resources.
-2. The domain (eg. infotoggle.com), the website with the resource.
+2. The domain (eg. infotoggle.com), the website with the resources.
 3. The path (eg. /docs/guides), the page displayed to the user.
 4. The query string (eg. ?search=node), after a ‘?’ are parameter values to search or filter.